ideonate/jupyter-innotater/README.md

 Innotater( inputs, targets )
 ```

 Instantiates the Jupyter widget.
-Each of `inputs` and `targets` is a DataWrapper subclass or array of DataWrapper subclasses.
+Each of `inputs` and `targets` is a Innotation subclass or array of Innotation subclasses.

-The DataWrapper subclasses allow display and interaction with different types of input/target data.
+The Innotation subclasses allow display and interaction with different types of input/target data.
 Typically, inputs contains one or more data source that is fixed in your project (e.g. images of dogs) and targets contains data that is intended to be modified through the widget.

 To display the widget explicitly:
 ```